AnasEss/Deep-Algo-Trader/README.md

 ## References <a name = "ref"></a>

-[1] Théate, T.,  Ernst, D. (2021). - An application of deep reinforcement learning toalgorithmic trading(Expert Systems with Applications, 173, 114632).
+[1] Théate, T.,  Ernst, D. (2021). - An application of deep reinforcement learning toalgorithmic trading (Expert Systems with Applications, 173, 114632).

-[2] Kaufmann,E. (INRIA Lille) ,  Valko,M. (INRIA Lille & Deepmind) - Lecture noteson reinforcement learning(Ecole Centrale de Lille).
+[2] Kaufmann,E. (INRIA Lille) ,  Valko,M. (INRIA Lille & Deepmind) - Lecture notes on reinforcement learning (Ecole Centrale de Lille).

-[3] Michel Fliess (LIX, INRIA Saclay - Ile de France), Cédric Join (INRIA Saclay - Ilede France, CRAN) - A mathematical proof of the existence of trends in financialtime series( arXiv:0901.1945 )
+[3] Michel Fliess (LIX, INRIA Saclay - Ile de France), Cédric Join (INRIA Saclay - Ile de France, CRAN) - A mathematical proof of the existence of trends in financial time series (arXiv:0901.1945 )
 ## Acknowledgement

-We have used the gym environment used by the authors in their repositories.
+We have used the gym environment implemented by the authors in their repository.

 Here is a list of repositories that were beneficial in terms of implementing deep reinforcement learning algorithms: